AgregoreWeb/website/blog/2023/12/demos-and-tutorials-second-round.md

 ## Next Steps

-Next we have our final round where we'll be publishing 4 more apps and tutorials and wrapping up work on the grant.
+Next we have ou final round where we'll be publishing 4 more apps and tutorials and wrapping up work on the grant.
 If you're curious to have these tutorials used for your communities or to develop new ones, reach out to us by [email](mailto:contact@mauve.moe).

 ---